SaidAlvarado/Udacity-DeepRL-Project_1_Navigation/README.md

 ## Understanding the Algorithm

-For more information regarding the algorithm used to solve this environemnt, please refer the the technical report `Report.md` included in the repository.
+For more information regarding the algorithm used to solve this environment, please refer the the technical report `Report.md` included in the repository.